larkinandy/Green-Space-Virtual-Reality/OpenCL_SMA/Readme.md

 **Calc var env score/social score/time** - Kernel operation to calculate variance of a variable of interest

-**Convert sentiment to rgb** - convert mean sentiment value to rgb tuple using the three color gradient shown above in the summary
+**Convert sentiment to rgb** - Convert mean sentiment value to rgb tuple using the three color gradient shown above in the summary

-**Cleanup** - release created OpenCL objects
+**Cleanup** - Release created OpenCL objects

-**Return data** - return derived variables to the calling program in a format that minimizes time required to generate confidence regions in UE4.
+**Return data** - Return derived variables to the calling program in a format that minimizes time required to generate confidence regions in UE4.
 Ojbects in UE4 must be created and modified from the main thread.

-**Additional operations** - All custom functions and corresponding syntax are listed in the supplemental file [OpenCL_SMA_functions] (https://github.com/larkinandy/Green-Space-Virtual-Reality/blob/master/OpenCL_SMA/Functions.md).
+**Additional operations** - All custom functions and corresponding syntax are listed in the supplemental file [OpenCL_SMA_functions](https://github.com/larkinandy/Green-Space-Virtual-Reality/blob/master/OpenCL_SMA/Functions.md)

+### Program Testing and Validation
+Test harness and corresponding dataset are available in the Proram Testing folder.
+Testing strategy is based on additively evaluating programs by block.
+For example, at the conclusion of block 2 the test harness for both block 1 and 2 are run to ensure edits made after  block 1 verification did not change block 1 code validity.

+### Version Control
+SourceTree was used for version control with a .git repository.
+Committs were performed on a daily basis, and tags were added after reaching each milestone (code block validation).

 ### Input Data
 Data is stored .csv format.
 Example data is provided in Supplemental Files.
 Attributes include:<br>